vanessasecolles/Portfolio_VS/readme.txt

 Preview and Test: After making changes, preview your website to ensure everything looks and functions as expected.
 Test your site on different devices and browsers to ensure responsiveness and compatibility.

-Publish Your Website: Once you're satisfied with the changes, publish your website so it's accessible to visitors.
-(Use https://ngrok.com/)